AmirUCR/R-Shell/README.md

 The executable can be any program that is located at one of the PATH environment variable locations.
 Moreover, the [argumentList] is simply a list of zero or more arguments separated by spaces.

 The design patter we use for this program is the **Composite Pattern**.
-**TODO: Write brief overview of how inputs are transformed into classes**
+The user input is taken by the Parser and each word is tokenized and stored in a vector.
+We may use stacks and queues to build an expression tree of executable and connector objects, however, this decision is not concrete as of this time.
+From there, each connector will query the evaluate function of its lhs and rhs to see if they succeeded or failed.
+Depending on these evaluates, the connector will make its own evaluate function which returns an appropriate true or false depending on the connector type.
+Each Executable object uses execvp, syscall forks, and waitpid to carry out its job.

 # Diagram
 ![UML Diagram for RShell](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/blob/master/images/UMLDiagram.png)